Ionic and covalent compounds

 Covalent compounds

-Covalent compounds are formed by the atoms of the elements which are unable to form ions due to higher ionic energy that required to lose or gain electrons, so such atoms share one or more one electrons in order to complete octet in the outermost orbital to gain stability.
+Covalent compounds are formed by the atoms of the elements which are unable to form ions due to higher ionic energy that resist to lose or gain electrons, so such atoms share one or more one electrons in order to complete octet in the outermost orbital to gain stability.
 Generally, covalent bonds are formed by organic compounds and molecules of non-metals, as an example.

 Covalent bonding in carbon